lorin/resilience-engineering/laws.md

 ## Tradeoffs

-### Efficiency-thoroughness tradeoff
+### Optimality vs. resilience

+The pursuit of increases in optimality with respect to some criteria guarantees an increase in brittleness with respect to changes or variations that fall outside of those criteria.

+Described in *Beyond Simon's Slice* as:
+* bounded ecology
+* *optimality-resilience of adaptive capacity trade-off*

+### Efficiency vs. thoroughness

 People (and organisations) as part of their activities frequently – or always – have to make a trade-off between the resources (primarily time and effort) they spend on preparing to do something and the resources (primarily time and effort) they spend on doing it.

+Described in *Beyond Simon's Slice* as:
+* bounded cognizance
+* *efficiency-thoroughness of situated plans trade-off*

 Source: <http://erikhollnagel.com/ideas/etto-principle/index.html>

-### Optimality-brittleness tradeoff

-The pursuit of increases in optimality with respect to some criteria guarantees an increase in brittleness with respect to changes or variations that fall outside of those criteria.

-Source: [Beyond Simon’s Slice: Five Fundamental Trade-Offs that Bound the Performance of Macrocognitive Work Systems]
+### Revelation vs. reflection

+Because every perspective reveals some details and hides others, we gain an advantage from reflecting on different perspectives.
+But this reflection has a cost, it takes effort.

+(The text itself doesn't describe "revelation", but my sense is that this is an explore/exploit style tradeoff, where we have to trade off going broader on perspectives with going deeper in a specific perspective).

+Described in *Beyond Simon's Slice* as:
+* bounded perspectives
+* *revelation-reflection on perspectives trade-off*

+### Acute goal vs. chronic goal

+There are ongoing (chronic) goals that we are always responsible for (e.g., safety), but we often face some shorter term deadline (acute) that demands more of our attention.

+Described in *Beyond Simon's Slice* as:
+* bounded responsibility
+* *acute-chronic goal responsibility trade-off*

+### Concentrated action vs. distributed action

+Distributing autonomy allows systems to act more quickly, but it makes synchronization across actions more difficult.

+Described in *Beyond Simon's Slice* as:
+* bounded effectiveness
+* *concentrated-distributed action trade-off*

 ## Theorems